pedram-enayati-kashani/bookmark/8 seo.md

 **about-us :** you must write about your site and in the end, agin you must put your email and phone and address in the content

+#### post page
+* content don't be Repetitious
+* use image and video in content
+* content must be interesting and br true
+* content has h tag and img and video has alt and title

 ---

 ### tools: